 ‘I am Collette’s biggest fan.
 Her music is some of the best music I’ve heard.
 I love her

 voice, so unique as is her music.
-Love it!’ - Nick Grimshaw, BBC Radio 1
+Love it!
+What a voice!’ - Nick Grimshaw, BBC Radio 1

 ‘Best birthday ever was when Collette sang with her band,’ - Sheridan Smith

 'A voice like chocolate' - Liane Carroll

 'Collette is magnificent, the authentic yet historical vocal delivery is outstanding.
 Collette's voice sounds like a catalog of my favorite vocalist from Bessie Smith to Edif Piaf yet completely original.
 No fat or bullshit, just solid, on point, and on time.
 Brilliant!
 The best I've heard in years - outstanding work!' - Michael Williams, Radio Broadcaster & TV Much Music ★★★★★

 'Dripping with poise and charisma, Cooper commands attention with mere presence alone, the fact that she’s such a talented singer just places a seal on her performance.
 Whether recorded in the studio or in front of a live audience, Collette Cooper is an artist with an authentic and unpretentious sound that needs to be added to your music collection.
 We’d also strongly recommend seeing her live for the full experience, she’s an elegant and emotive delight' - Hedd Magazine ★★★★★